apache/trafficserver/doc/admin/cluster-howto.en.rst

 ==================================

-Starting from v3.2.0, Apache Traffic Server can handle multiple internal cluster connections, and we can tweak for the Cluster threads and
+Starting from v3.2.0, Apache Traffic Server can handle multiple internal cluster connections, and we can tweak for the Cluster threads and each of the thread will keep one connection to all of the cluster machines:
-connections:

 -  Increasing Cluster threads: